-Join our Spring 2021 Internship Program!
+Join our Summer / Fall 2021 Internship Program!

 Start and end dates are flexible.
 Applications are accepted year-round and those who can commit at least 10 hours a week will be prioritized.
 Interns will be entirely remote and will receive a monthly stipend.

 Since 1997, NaFFAA has promoted the welfare and well-being of the four million Filipinos and Filipino Americans in the United States through leadership development, civic engagement, and advocacy.
 As a non-partisan and non-profit organization, NaFFAA is the largest national affiliation of Filipino American institutions, umbrella organizations, and individuals.
 Its thirteen-member regions cover the continental United States, Alaska, Hawaii, and the Pacific Islands.

 Depending on individual experience and interest, NaFFAA interns will have the opportunity to assist staff on the following initiatives, including, but not limited to:

 - Help coordinate initiatives such as NaFFAA’s Civic Leadership Forums, especially the Run For Office program